SSWConsulting/SSW.Rules.Content/rules/migrate-an-existing-user-store-to-an-externalauthprovider/rule.md

 #### SubId check

-Begin by verifying if the user has an external login associated with the SubId from the ExternalAuthProvider in your application's user store using the [`FindByLoginAsync()`](https://learn.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.identity.usermanager-1.findbyloginasync?view=aspnetcore-7.0) method.
+Begin by verifying if the user has an external log in associated with the SubId from the ExternalAuthProvider in your application's user store using the [`FindByLoginAsync()`](https://learn.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.identity.usermanager-1.findbyloginasync?view=aspnetcore-7.0) method.
 If found, proceed with authentication by handling the request gracefully.

 ```csharp
 var existingUserByExternalLogin = await _userManager.FindByLoginAsync(EXTERNAL_AUTH_PROVIDER, subId);